-But Big Oil doesn't like the RFS because it has take 10% of their barrel, reduced consumer costs, and begun to wean America off its addition to foreign petroleum.
-So they have teamed up with allies in the livestock, poultry, grocery and chain restaurant industries to repeal the RFS.
-And the U.S. biofuels sector and our supporters among environmentalists, consumers, national security experts and Rural America are gearing up to fight back.
+Big Oil doesn't like the RFS, however, because it has taken 10 percent of their barrel, reduced consumer costs, and begun to wean America off its addiction to foreign petroleum.
+They have teamed up with allies in the livestock, poultry, grocery, and chain restaurant industries to repeal the RFS, but the U.S. biofuels sector and our supporters among environmentalists, consumers, national security experts and Rural America are gearing up to fight back.

 - Don't Mess with the RFS